ucsd-ets/datahub-docker-stack/Documentation/scripts.md

 **The following scripts are specific to our [main.yml](/.github/workflows/main.yml) workflow.**

 - runner.py
-  - This is the main script that performs the image builds along with testing and pushing them to DockerHub by using the rest of the helper scripts in this directory.
+  - This is the main script that performs the image builds along with testing and pushing them to GHCR by using the rest of the helper scripts in this directory.
 It also updates our **local** Wiki before it gets pushed by **`Push Wiki to GitHub`**.
 If you're curious about any one part of the build process and don't know where to start, this file is not a bad place to look.
 - main.py
   - This file is the top-level caller invoked by [main.yml](/.github/workflows/main.yml) during the workflow and launches the entire process.